delta-io/delta/PROTOCOL.md

 ### Change Metadata
 The `metaData` action changes the current metadata of the table.
-The first version of a table must contain a `metaData` action.
+The first version of a table must contain a `metaData` action and this first `metaData` action must include the `schemaString` property.
 Subsequent` metaData` actions completely overwrite the current metadata of the table.

 There can be at most one metadata action in a given version of the table.